rwslinkman/SimDeviceBLE/README.md

 SimDeviceBLE allows developers to simulate Bluetooth devices with multiple GATT Services.
 It allows full configuration of the BLE advertisement data and shows the amount of connected devices.
+The simulated device and the advertised data can be manipulated using the app UI or the gRPC interface.

 Feel free to import the `app` module into your Android Studio project to simulate your own BLE peripherals.
 Contributing the proprietary devices, services and characteristics is appreciated but not required.